 But before we get into that, first a quick guide on how to shop sustainably:

-- Be aware of what's going on in the fashion industry!
+- Be aware of what’s going on in the fashion industry!
 Attention is shifting to the impact our sartorial whims are making on the planet, the bottom line being the situation is a lot worse than you might think.
-Stay educated and keep a keen eye on your favorite brands!
+Stay educated (here are our go-to books on ethical style) and keep a keen eye on your favorite brands!